zellat451/pyjump/README.md

 # End notes

-Unfortunately, we can't use multithreading due to api constraints.
+<s>Unfortunately, we can't use multithreading due to api constraints.
 Google puts a limit on how many requests you can make on a minute, and I haven't found a way to make my tasks wait it out and try again.
 I tried, and it's sooooo much faster... but then it locks up after a few hundred files and never starts again.
 So we're taking it one by one for now.
-Still faster and easier to use than the google app script, at least for me.
+Still faster and easier to use than the google app script, at least for me.</s>

 **As of 2025-04-30, this app finally supports multithreading.
 It is much faster, but it is still limited by the Google APIs.**